BGforgeNet/VScode-BGforge-MLS/README.md

 * `CTRL+R`: compile (Fallout SSL) or parse (WeiDU) file, reporting errors if any.

 ### Installation
 Search for BGforge in VScode marketplace, like any other extension.
+Alternatively, download the packages from releases tab and install it manually.

 ### Release Notes
 See [changelog](CHANGELOG.md).